keyreply/ppp-academy/workers/api/MIGRATION_GUIDE.md

 ## Conclusion

-The email service is designed to integrate seamlessly with your existing PPP Academy setup.
+The email service is designed to integrate seamlessly with your existing KeyReply Kira setup.
 All changes are additive and won't affect existing functionality.

 **Estimated migration time:** 15-30 minutes